lectron/kosmos/README.md

 ---

 ##Spigot config
+Here are a few things that need changes in the config of Spigot Minecraft server

 - server.properties
   - server-ip={the public or private server IP that is attached to your machine}
   - server-port={whatever port you want}
+  - online-mode=false
 - bukkit.yml
   - connection-throttle: -1
 - spigot.yml